core-wg/oscore/draft-ietf-core-object-security.md

 If the unprotected CoAP message contains Block options, the receiving endpoint processes this according to {{RFC7959}}.

-### Class U Options {#class-u}
+### Class I Options {#class-i}

-Options in this class are used to support forward proxy operations.
-Unless otherwise specified, the sending endpoint  SHALL copy a Class U option from the unprotected CoAP message to the protected CoAP message, and v.v. for the receiving endpoint.
+Except for the special options described in the subsections, for options in Class I (see {{protected-coap-options}}) the option value SHALL only be integrity protected between the endpoints.
+Class I options are serialized with delta encoding  in the external_aad ({{AAD}}).

 #### Observe {#observe}

 Observe {{RFC7641}} is an optional feature.
-An implementation MAY support RFC7252 with the Object-Security option without supporting {{RFC7641}}.
+An implementation MAY support {{RFC7252}} with the Object-Security option without supporting {{RFC7641}}.
 The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1.2).

-To secure the order of the notifications, the Partial IV of the response is used instead of the Observe option for the responses, which may be changed by a proxy.
-However, in order for a proxy to support forwarding of notifications, there must be an outer Observe option.
+In order for a proxy to support forwarding of Observe, there MUST be an outer Observe option in the message.

+* The Observe Registration (see Section 1.2 of {{RFC7641}}) of the unprotected CoAP request SHALL be copied to the protected CoAP request.
+* The Observe Notification (see Section 1.2 of {{RFC7641}}) of the unprotected CoAP response SHALL be copied to the protected CoAP response.

+To secure the Observe Registration and the order of the Notifications, Observe SHALL be integrity protected as described in this section:

-The OSCOAP client SHALL copy Observe from the unprotected CoAP request to the protected CoAP request, and SHALL also include Observe as an inner option.
-The OSCOAP server SHALL discard the outer Observe option of the protected CoAP request and SHALL replace it with the value from the COSE object.
+* The Observe Registration of the unprotected CoAP request SHALL be included in the external_aad of the request (see {{AAD}}).

-The OSCOAP server SHALL copy Observe from the unprotected CoAP response to the protected CoAP response.
-The OSCOAP client implementation SHALL discard the Observe option of the protected response and SHALL set the value of the Observe option of the unprotected response to the last 3 bytes of the Partial IV of the response.
+* The Observe option SHALL be included in the external_aad of the response (see {{AAD}}), with value set to the 3 lowest bytes of the Sender Sequence Number of the response

-The outer Observe option is not integrity protected, but the order of the notifications is preserved.
+TODO: Complete this section

+### Class U Options {#class-u}

+Options in Class U are used to support forward proxy operations.
+Unless otherwise specified, the sending endpoint  SHALL copy a Class U option from the unprotected CoAP message to the protected CoAP message, and v.v. for the receiving endpoint.

 #### Uri-Host, Uri-Port, and Proxy-Scheme